Tusharmaji135/LearnPHP/README.md

 ## Overview

-This repository contains the learning and practice exercises from the **PHP & MySQL** tutorial series.
-The goal of the tutorial was to learn how to interact with databases using PHP, perform basic **CRUD (Create, Read, Update, Delete)** operations, and connect a MySQL database to a PHP application.
+This repository contains my learning exercises and projects from the **PHP & MySQL** tutorial series.
+The main goal of the tutorial was to understand how to interact with databases using PHP, perform basic **CRUD (Create, Read, Update, Delete)** operations, and establish a MySQL database connection within a PHP application.

 ## Learning Topics

 1. **PHP Basics**
    - Variables, data types, and operators
    - Control structures (if, else, loops)
    - Functions, arrays, and superglobals
    - Handling forms and user input

 2. **MySQL Basics**
    - Creating databases and tables
    - Performing queries to insert, retrieve, update, and delete data
    - Using `MySQLi` and `PDO` to connect to MySQL

 3. **CRUD Operations in PHP**
    - **Create**: Adding records to the database
    - **Read**: Fetching records from the database
    - **Update**: Modifying existing records in the database